dave-epstein/blobgan/README.md

 ```
 Note that the first run may take a minute or two longer as custom C++ code is compiled.
 See the command's help for more details and options: `scripts/load_model.py --help`

+Using these functions, you can access pretrained models on bedrooms (trained with or without jitter); conference rooms; and kitchens, living rooms, and dining rooms.

 ## Training your own model

 **Before training your model**, you'll need to modify `src/configs/experiments/local.yaml` to include your WandB information and machine-specific configuration (such as path to data -- `dataset.path` or `dataset.basepath` -- and number of GPUs `trainer.gpus`).
 Alternatively, you can exclude `local` from the `experiments` option in the commands below and specify these parameters directly on the command line.